🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 })

-# data of save
+# Save the data

 data.to_csv('data/raw_data.csv', index=False)

-# DVCtrack data with
+# Track the data with DVC

 # dvc add data/raw_data.csv

-# this creates the following:
+# This creates the following:

-# - data/raw_data.csv.dvc (metadatafile)
+# - data/raw_data.csv.dvc (metadata file)

 # git add data/raw_data.csv.dvc data/.gitignore